Fuel System Cleaning at L and M Motors Inc in Anchorage for Better PerformancePosted November 5, 2013 12:00 PM

 The pressure in a fuel injection system varies depending on its type.
 Many gasoline engines use port injection systems, which operate with a pressure of 60 pounds per square inch.
 Newer direct injection systems operate at 10 to 30 times that pressure.
 Some diesel passenger vehicles have fuel injectors that operate at 30,000 pounds or more per square inch.

 Vehicles have one fuel injector for each cylinder in the engine.
-Your vehicle's control computer constantly monitors the engine and various sensors in the vehicle and adjusts the fuel injectors accordingly so that they can deliver the proper amount of fuel to the engine.
+Your vehicle's control computer constantly monitors the engine and various sensors in the vehicle.
+It also adjusts the fuel injectors accordingly so that they can deliver the proper amount of fuel to the engine.
 As you can see, fuel injectors are a sophisticated and vital part of your vehicle's engine.

 Because fuel injectors are such precision instruments, dirt and contaminants are a serious detriment to their performance.
 When an injector gets gummed up, it affects the pressure, pattern and timing of the fuel delivery.
 The result is a decrease in fuel economy and loss of engine performance.